| |

 Dilled Pickled Carrots and Beans

 Instead of just making dilled carrots or beans, I learned to make them together instead.
-The dilled carrots and beans look nice in the jars, the flavours mix subtly and its wonderful to have the variety for charcuteries and buffets from just one jar instead of two.
+The dilled carrots and beans look nice in the jars, the flavours mix subtly, and it’s wonderful to have the variety for charcuteries and buffets from just one jar instead of two.

 Easy canned homemade dill pickles in quart jars.